Azure/Azure-Proactive-Resiliency-Library/docs/content/services/compute/virtual-machines/_index.md

 <br><br>

-### VM-15 - DNS Servers should be configured in the Virtual Network level
+### VM-15 - Customer DNS Servers should be configured in the Virtual Network level

 **Category: Storage**